jrrickard/jrrickard.github.io/_posts/2016-10-20-winter-series-the-xenon-impl.markdown

 ```

 As you can see, this is pretty simple.
-The AUTO_MERGE_IF_NOT_NULL enables me to write a little bit less logic in the service.
+The AUTO_MERGE_IF_NOT_NULL enables me to write a little bit less logic in the service, which we'll look at next.
+It's really just a Java representation the object that will be serialized as JSON and stored in Lucene via the service.

 Now for the service: